MubashirAlam89/Solidity-tasks/Task-05/readme.md

+# Task 5: Simple Voting Contract

-## Question: Create a contract where users can vote for one of two options: "Option A" or "Option B".
+### Question: Create a contract where users can vote for one of two options: "Option A" or "Option B".